vichi99/MicroPython/Deploy_MicroPython_scripts.md

- # Deploy MicroPython scripts to ESP8226
+ # Deploy MicroPython scripts to Nodemcu(ESP8266)
  ![nodemcu](images/nodemcu_pinout.jpg)

  ## Control

  - Check if device is present.
-[This link](Flash_MicroPython.md) is describing connecting and flashing ESP8266.
+[This link](Flash_MicroPython.md) is describing connecting and flashing Nodemcu.

  ## Connect